Garados007/Werewolf/README.md

 The UI is written in Elm which is later compiled into JavaScript.
 This UI is provided from the game server, the multiplexer and/or the proxy server.

+It is recommended that you provide the build on a static web server or you just use a single Game Server for it.

+### OAuth Authentification

+> Any OAuth2 Provider

+This project will be developeded and testet to run with [Keycloak](https://www.keycloak.org/).

+If the user intents to have an permanent account to get high scores and levels, (s)he needs to create an account on an OAuth2 Provider and login.

+The player can use this app in guest mode but this will not create any rankings and the user informationen will be deleted after usage.